smf-steve/parse_options/clo_MUSING.md

     - long form options are preferred.
       - getopt -o "dir" --longoptions "dir" -a -- -dir --> --dir, and not -d -i -r
-    - give a longform and short form that match, prefer the short form
+    - give a long form and short form that match, prefer the short form
       - getopt -o "dir" --longoptions "dir" -a --  -d -->   -d --